-A clock hour is a class period of 50 to 60 minutes of instruction.
 A semester credit hour is the equivalent of a minimum of fifteen (15) class hours of instruction, including appropriate homework and study.
 Laboratory courses have both practice work and classroom instruction; therefore, these courses require thirty (30) hours of instruction for one semester credit.
 Externship/Clinical Experience courses require a minimum of forty-five (45) hours for one semester credit.